This is a detailed comparison of ACE and AFAA personal training certifications.

-Out of all of these, I thought that the ACE Academy elite was cool because it helps concrete challenging to understand concepts using instructional videos and an easy-to-follow study blueprint.
+Out of all of these, I thought that the ACE Academy elite was cool because it helps breakdown the concrete concepts to easy to understand concepts using instructional videos and an easy-to-follow study blueprint.

 The Pro plus package

-The Pro plus package includes everything that the Pro essentials package did with the addition of a hard copy of the personal training manual, a hard copy of the study companion manual, and a hard copy of the ACE essentials of exercise science for fitness professionals.
+The Pro Plus package includes everything that the Pro essentials package has with the addition of a hard copy of the personal training manual, a hard copy of the study companion manual, and a hard copy of the ACE essentials of exercise science for fitness professionals.

 If you are somebody that needs a hard copy to study from the book, this is the package for you.

 The Pro advantage package includes everything that the Pro plus package has with the addition of one important thing.